kevinsea/Insight-Wiki-Stage/Bulk Copy with Objects.md

 The BulkCopy method will perform a SQL BULK INSERT to write the data to the table.
 Insight will automatically map the objects to the table's schema.

-## batchSize Parameter ##
+## Configuring the Transfer ##

-You can also control the batch size with the batchSize named parameter.
+You can also configure the data transfer options, such as the number of records in a batch:

-	Database.Connection().BulkCopy("Beer", beer, batchSize: 50);
+	Database.Connection().BulkCopy("Beer", beer,
+		configure: o =>
+		{
+			// o could be a SqlBulkCopy or OracleBulkCopy.
+You need to determine the type.
+			SqlBulkCopy bulk = (SqlBulkCopy)o;
+			bulk.BatchSize = 50;
+		});